Left Bousfield localization without left properness: Smith's theorem for locally presentable semi-model categories

 Using these lemmas we may prove the theorem.

 \begin{proof}[Proof of Theorem \ref{thm:smith-thm-semi-output}]

 We check the axioms in Definition \ref{defn:semi} directly.
 First, observe that $\M$ is assumed to be locally presentable so it is certainly bicomplete.
-M1 is part of hypothesis (5).
+M1 is automatic, as we have previously remarked.
 M2 is hypothesis (1) of the theorem.
-For M3, the closure of $\sW$ under retracts follows from the accessibility of $\sW$ in $Arr(\M)$ (see Proposition A.2.6.8 of \cite{lurie-htt}).
-Closure of fibrations under retract follows from the fact that fibrations are defined to be $\inj J$.
+For M3, the closure of $\sW$ under retracts is hypothesis (2) of the theorem.
+Closure of fibrations under retracts follows from the fact that fibrations are defined to be $\inj J$.
 Closure of cofibrations under retracts follows from the fact that the cofibrations are defined to be $\cof I$.
 This also covers M4i.
-For M5i, factor a map $f$ into an element $i$ of $\cell I$ followed by an element $p$ of $\inj I$.
+For M5i, factor a morphism $f$ into an element $i$ of $\cell I$ followed by an element $p$ of $\inj I$.
 By construction, $p$ is a trivial fibration.
 Because transfinite composites of pushouts of cofibrations are cofibrations, $i$ is a cofibration.

 We turn now to the places where the definition of a semi-model category differs from that of a model category.
 For M5ii, we must show that any morphism $f:X\to Y$ with a cofibrant domain admits a factorization into a trivial cofibration (i.e. an element of $\sW\cap \cof I$) followed by a fibration.
 The set $J \subset (\sW \cap \cof I)_c$ produced by Corollary \ref{cor:construction-of-J-cof-domains} has the property that $(\cof J)_c \supset (\sW \cap \cof I)_c$.
 With this set in hand we may factor $f$ into $\gamma(f)\circ \delta(f)$ where $\delta(f)$ is in $\cell J$ and $\gamma(f)$ is in $\inj J$ (equivalently, $\gamma(f)$ is a fibration).